 #3.
 Spider plant

-Another succulent in the list.
+Another succulent on the list is the Spider Plant or Airplane Plant.
 Like other plants in its family, it is easy to grow and has excellent EMF absorption capabilities.
 One distinct way it differs from other succulents is that it spreads very well.

 #4.
 Betel Leaf